Eduardo de la Riva

 Eduardo de la Riva (born 11 June 1982) is a Spanish professional golfer.

+Career

-De la Riva turned professional in 2001.
+In 2001, De la Riva turned professional.
 He joined the European Tour via qualifying school for 2003, but failed to keep his card.
 Since then, he has played mainly on the Challenge Tour, occasionally qualifying for local European Tour events.
 His best position on the European Tour was T-2, three times.
 In 2011, de la Riva won the Order of Merit on the Peugeot Tour, a Spanish national golf tour.
 On the Challenge Tour, he won the 2012 Fred Olsen Challenge de España.